-This GREEK CUCUMBER SALAD is light and refreshing with big flavors thanks to that tangy homemade Greek dressing!
-This keto greek salad is loaded with fresh vegetables, kalamata olives, and feta cheese.
+This Greek Cucumber Salad is light and refreshing with big flavors thanks to that tangy homemade Greek dressing!
+Our keto Greek salad is loaded with fresh vegetables, kalamata olives, and feta cheese.

 One of my favorite parts about summer is the easy side dish options!